 Bank loan: All you need to know

-You can get a bank loan from local or international banks in Singapore.
+You can get a housing loan from any of the financial institutions regulated by the Monetary Authority of Singapore.
 Here’s giving you a quick glance at bank loans:

 - Early repayment will incur penalty